openboxes/openboxes/docs/api-guide/index.md

 Authentication was successful
 ```
-Once you have authenticated, use the JSESSIONID in the "Cookie" request header and start making
+Once you have authenticated, use the JSESSIONID in the "Cookie" request header or use `-b` to read from a cookies
+file and start making requests against the API.
 ```
 $ curl -i -X POST -H "Content-Type: application/json" -b cookies.txt \
 https://openboxes.ngrok.io/openboxes/api/categories

 ```
-If you want to end a session, you can POST to the logout endpoint
+If you want to end your session, you can `POST` a request to the logout endpoint.
 ```
 $ curl -i -X POST -H "Content-Type: application/json" -b cookies.txt \
 https://openboxes.ngrok.io/openboxes/api/logout